Voyager: MTD-Based Aggregation Protocol for Mitigating Poisoning Attacks on DFL: Experiments

 \subsubsection{Datasets}

-Four datasets and a corresponding deep learning model are chosen to evaluate the aggregation algorithms implemented for Fedstellar framework:: \begin{itemize} \item \textbf{MNIST} consists of handwritten digits represented by 28×28 grayscale images.
+Three datasets and a corresponding deep learning model are chosen to evaluate the aggregation algorithms implemented for the Fedstellar framework: \begin{itemize} \item \textbf{MNIST}~\cite{lecun_MNISTHandwritten_2010} consists of handwritten digits represented by 28×28 grayscale images.
 It compromises $60\,000$ training samples and $10\,000$ test samples.
-A three layers multilayer perceptron (MLP) is used for classification.
+A three layers multilayer perceptron (MLP) with a linear input layer of size $784 \times 256$, a linear hidden layer of size $256 \times 128$, and a linear output layer of size $128 \times 10$ is used for classification.

-\item \textbf{FashionMNIST} consists of $60\,000$ training samples and $10\,000$ test samples, which are 28×28 grayscale images with 10 classes.For the FashionMNIST dataset, the same MLP as for MNIST is used.
+\item \textbf{FashionMNIST}~\cite{xiao_FashionMNISTNovel_2017} consists of $60\,000$ training samples and $10\,000$ test samples, which are 28×28 grayscale images with 10 classes.For the FashionMNIST dataset, the same MLP as for MNIST is used.

-\item \textbf{Cifar10} consists of $50\,000$ training and $10\,000$ test images with 10 classes of 32×32 color images.
-A small convolutional neural network (CNN) designed for mobile applications is used for this task \cite{howard_MobileNetsEfficient_2017}. \end{itemize} In a DFL network with $N$ participants, for each dataset, the training and testing data will be divided into $N$ equal parts, i.e., the data distribution accorse the participants is considered as Independent and Identically Distributed (IID).
+\item \textbf{Cifar10}~\cite{krizhevsky_LearningMultiple_2009} consists of $50\,000$ training and $10\,000$ test images with 10 classes of 32×32 color images.
+A small convolutional neural network (CNN) designed for mobile applications is used for this task \cite{howard_MobileNetsEfficient_2017}. \end{itemize} In a DFL network with $N$ participants, the training and testing data will be divided into $N$ equal parts for each dataset, i.e., the data distribution among the participants is considered Independent and Identically Distributed (IID).
 For each participant, 80\% of its training data is used for local model training and 20\% is used for model validation, \ie the validation set.
 In this work, $N$ is considered as 10.